Documentation Index

 nono run --allow-cwd --network-profile minimal -- my-agent

-# Allow specific hosts
+# Allow specific domains (all paths)

 # Inject OpenAI credentials (loads from keyring account "openai_api_key")